Milwaukee Mustangs (2009–2012)

 The Milwaukee Mustangs were a professional arena football team based in Milwaukee, Wisconsin.
 They were members of the Arena Football League (AFL), which they joined in 2010 during the league's restructuring.
 They played their home games at the Bradley Center in downtown Milwaukee.

 The team began play in 2009 as the Milwaukee Iron, and competed in af2, the AFL's developmental league.
 They joined the AFL after the league's restructuring in 2010.
 On January 27, 2011, the team officially changed its name to the Mustangs, after an older team that had played in the AFL from 1994 to 2001.
 Their final head coach was Bob Landsee.
 The Mustangs were dormant for the 2013 season.
 In October 2013, the rights to the franchise were sold to Terry Emmert, who subsequently started the Portland Thunder in Portland, Oregon.

+In 2018, the Milwaukee Mustangs' intellectual properties were acquired by Counterbalance Sports & Entertainment, LLC, ("CSE") the sports-entertainment division of Counterbalance Group Inc. Counterbalance Sports began using the Milwaukee Iron / [Second] Milwaukee Mustangs branding in 2021.